Dense Continuous-Time Optical Flow from Events and Frames: Methodology

 Features are extracted from input images and voxel grids with a convolutional network.
 The basic architecture of the encoders follows prior work \cite{teed20eccv,Gehrig3dv2021}.
 The encoders extract $D=256$ dimensional features from their input at $1/8$th of the original resolution using residual blocks with striding for downsampling the feature maps.
 From now on, we use $H'= H/8$ and $W'=W/8$ to refer to the downsampled resolution.

 The context feature encoder $f_\cnt: \mathbb{R}^{(N+3)\times H\times W}\mapsto \mathbb{R}^{D\times H'\times W'}$ concatenates the voxel grid $V^\cnt$ with the frame $I_\rf$, if available, to extract combined features.
 The reference frame $I_\rf$ informs the network about the absolute intensity of the reference pixels while the context voxel grid $V^\cnt$ provides rich information about motion during the time duration of the pixel trajectories.
-However, contrast information is not explicitly considered yet, which will be provided by the correlation feature encoders.
+Note that the context network only extracts features from $I_\rf$ and not $I_\tg$ because we require the context features to be aligned with the reference timestamp.
+Finally, contrast information is not explicitly considered yet, which will be provided by the correlation feature encoders.